dbuana/Python-Blockchain/README.md

-# Python-Blockchain
+# Davian's Wallet
-Will include a progression of the code, meaning that when a file is uploaded it is not final; unless it claims to be the case.
-I attempted to create a cryptocurrency with Python3.
+Davian's Wallet is a cryptocurrency, or virtual currency; created by Davian Buana.
+Blockchains were a major contributor to this project, after learning the concept; meaning it will not be as sophisticated but, the project will progress.
+Also, this project was inspired by BitCoin; a famous virtua-currency.

+Feel free to create pull-request.

-Attachments: hashlib and datetime, should be set in Python3. :-)
+Attachments: hashlib and datetime, should be set as a default module in Python3.
+Language: Python3